hehoo/voice-recorder/README.md

 - Running tests
 - Building the application

+## TODO
+The offline support is onging on feat/offline-support-v2 feature branch.

 ## License

 This project is licensed under the MIT License - see the LICENSE file for details.